Car Hauler Design – Trailer Research

 Truck of our example.
 Image from Ford.com

-If you had one of these vehicles, would you put it on a 7,000 lbs capacity trailer?
+If you had one, would you put it on a 7,000 lbs capacity trailer?
 A 5000 lbs vehicle would probably be near the limit (because the actual vehicle will weight more with fuel in the tank, a driver and perhaps some other stuff in it).
-For the Suburban or a larger vehicle, you’d really need a 10,000 lbs trailer.
+For the Suburban or a larger vehicle, you would really need a 10,000 lbs trailer.

 While most 7,000 lbs Car Hauler trailers brag 5″ Channel in the design, some go as small as 4″ Channel.
-The 10,000 lbs trailers are a mix, but most 14,000 lbs trailers usually brag 6″ Channel.
-Here’s what I found.
+The 10,000 lbs trailers are a mix, but most 14,000 lbs trailers brag 6″ Channel.
+Here is what I found.

 Second Guessing Their Designs